Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Acknowledgments

-This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA) under the Explainable AI (XAI) program.
-The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government. { }
+This research was developed with funding from DARPA under the XAI program.
+The views, opinions and/or findings expressed are those of the authors' and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.